All Episodes

 I had no idea.

-But it's my movie's called Let There Be Light, and I'm very proud of it and like what you're doing.
+But my movie's called Let There Be Light, and I'm very proud of it and like what you're doing.

 What kind of people do we want to be?

-Um so I'm glad you uh liked it.
+So I'm glad you liked it.

-It had me c I did.
+I did.

 That's awesome.

-Yeah, it was really hard to all right.
+Yeah, it was really hard to.

 Thanks, Kurt.